codota/tabnine-nvim/README.md

 Using [lazy.nvim](https://github.com/folke/lazy.nvim)

-1. Add the following in your 'init.lua'
+1. Add the following in your `init.lua`:

 ```lua
 require("lazy").setup({